 Other names: Booze, grog, piss, liquor, charge, nip.

 Amphetamines are stimulant drugs, which means they speed up the messages traveling between the brain and the body.
-Some amphetamines are legally prescribed by doctors to treat conditions, such as attention deficit hyperactivity disorder (ADHD) and narcolepsy (where a person has an uncontrollable urge to sleep).
+Some amphetamines legally prescribed by doctors to treat conditions.
+Such as attention deficit hyperactivity disorder (ADHD) and narcolepsy (where a person has an uncontrollable urge to sleep).

 Other types of amphetamines, such as speed produced and sold illegally—the potent form, crystal methamphetamine (ice), covered in a different page.

 Other names Speed, fast, up, uppers, louee, goey, whiz.

 Anabolic steroids are drugs that help the growth and repair of muscle tissue.
 They are synthetic hormones that imitate male sex hormones, specifically testosterone.
 It can increase lean muscle mass, strength, and endurance.
 But only if used in conjunction with certain exercise and diet regimes1.
 Also, help people reduce fat and recover quicker from injury.

 Anabolic steroids classed as performance and image enhancing drugs (PIEDs).
 These substances take by people intending to improve their physical appearance.
 Enhancing their sporting performance.

 Corticosteroids are a class of drugs used to treat inflammatory arthritis.
 Other inflammatory conditions, such as asthma.
 They are commonly referred to as “steroids,” and people believe the same thing as anabolic steroids.